 Most experienced coaches know this and can surmise much about their clients even without them ever talking.
 But it is important to have clients express their thoughts in words to give them a form, in this way they can decide to set them down and leave them or keep hold of them.

 Life Coach Without Talking

 Believe it or not, if you are a friend, parent, sibling, or coworker you already speak volumes to those who know you without ever talking.
-Take the extra moment to take note of what others might “read” when they are near you so you can oversee the message you convey even before you speak.
+Take the extra moment to take note of what others might “read” when they are near you.
+That way you can decide the message you convey even before you speak.

-You know what confidence looks like, you have seen a very confident person walk into a room, they are very recognizable, there is no doubt that they hold themselves in high regard.
-They almost command respect before they even speak, and when the special few who have mastered that while maintaining a non-arrogant view of themselves, they become infectious.
+You know what confidence looks like.
+You have seen a very confident person walk into a room, they are very recognizable.
+There is no doubt that they hold themselves in high regard.
+They almost command respect before they even speak.
+Plus, when the special few who have mastered that while maintaining a non-arrogant view of themselves, they become infectious.

 They attract others to them, and they appear to be natural-born leaders, but this in truth this quality is not born but taught.
 So practice being aware of what you are saying with speaking, it will change the number of words you have to use to get your ideas and thoughts across.

 For more on this and other personal coaching topics check out aaronjarrels.com